How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - Audio files must contain clear speech

-- FLAC and WebM formats are not supported
+- FLAC and WebM are not supported

 For YouTube videos: